Chinese Celery: Flavor, Benefits, And Uses

 6. Pickling: Chinese celery can be pickled to preserve its flavor and texture.
 It adds tanginess and crunch to sandwiches, wraps, or as a side dish.
 Cucumbers share a similar crisp texture with Chinese celery, making them ideal companions in salads, pickles, or cold appetizers.

-Whether cooked or raw, Chinese celery adds depth and dimension to a wide range of culinary creations, making it a versatile and indispensable herb in the kitchen.
+Whether cooked or raw, Chinese celery adds depth and dimension to a wide range of culinary creations, making it a versatile and indispensable kitchen herb.

 Where to Buy Chinese Celery